Applying for a Mortgage: Interview With Stella Mutai, NCBA Bank Kenya Plc

 It takes a minimum of one (1) day to confirm eligibility.
 An offer letter is issued within seven (7) days.
 The mortgage process depends on many factors, the key one being the readiness of the customer in providing the required documentation and paying relevant fees.
 It also depends on the nature of the transaction.

-Do I need a valuation for my property?
+Do I need a valuation and insurance for my property?

 Yes.
-You need a valuation to be carried out on your property.
+You need a property valuation to be carried out.
 A valuation report will usually indicate the fair value of a property free from subjective opinion or speculative factors.
 We will determine the amount of a loan on the basis of this value.
 It is important to note that the value of a property may in some instances be different from the sale price, either being higher or lower.

-The life insurance cover is aimed at covering one’s life to the extent of the mortgage.
-It is also known as a mortgage protection cover.
-In the event of death, the insurance proceeds are applied towards settling the outstanding loan balance and is therefore different from other life insurance covers that one may have.
+Life insurance cover aims to cover one’s life up to the extent of the mortgage and is also referred to as a mortgage protection cover.
+In the event of death, the insurance proceeds are utilized to settle the outstanding loan balance.
+This type of insurance differs from other life insurance covers that an individual may possess.

-The fire protection ensures that you will be compensated in the unlikely event of fire burning down your property that is offered as security to the Bank.
+The fire protection ensures that the Bank will compensate you in the unlikely event of a fire burning down your property offered as security.

 If I die, what happens to the mortgage?

-In the unfortunate event that one dies, the mortgage life protection cover is applied towards covering the loan.
-For this reason, it is important for one to notify their relatives/loved ones of the mortgage status so that in the event of death, the company is advised in good time
+In the unfortunate event of death, the mortgage life protection cover applies to cover the loan.
+Therefore, it is important for you to notify your relatives/loved ones of the mortgage status.
+This way, in the event of your death, the company knows in good time.

 What happens if I don’t pay my loan on time?

-Mortgage payments should be paid by the last day of every month or the communicated date when the repayments are expected.
+You should pay mortgage payments by the last day of every month or the communicated date.
 In the event payment is not received by the expected date, then the loan automatically goes into arrears.
 The amount in arrears will thus attract the default interest rate as indicated in your offer letter.

-However, if your loan arrangement falls under the scheme relationship or employment income, all loan repayments shall be made through a payroll check-off system expected on or before the last day of every month.
+However, if your loan arrangement falls under the scheme relationship the payroll check-off system is expected to make all loan repayments under the scheme relationship or employment income on or before the last day of every month.

 If I lose my job, what do I need to do?